 - NetApp All-Flash FAS

 - Pure Storage FlashBlade

-The following six arrays are top-class storage solutions from five vendors.
+The following seven arrays are top-class storage solutions from six vendors.
 Our selection includes top choices for NAS, all-flash, and unstructured data.
 Some entries on this list cover multiple similar solutions from the same vendor.